-The Federal Reserve released financial statements – independently audited by KPMG – for the combined system, including the 12 Federal Reserve Banks, the Board of Governors and the company created to facilitate the 2008 rescue of Bear Stearns.
-The Fed banks held a combined $4.5 trillion in assets at year’s end, similar to the system’s year-end balance in 2014.
+The Federal Reserve has released financial statements – independently audited by KPMG – for the combined system, including the 12 Federal Reserve Banks, the Board of Governors and the company created to facilitate the 2008 rescue of Bear Stearns.
+The Fed banks held a combined $4.5 trillion in assets at year-end, similar to the system’s year-end balance in 2015.

-The Fed banks’ 2015 earnings were $100.3 billion, with $117.1 billion remitted to the Treasury – including a one-time payment of $19.3 billion made in December to satisfy a provision of the federal highway bill drawing down the Fed’s capital surplus.
-The Fed spent $6.9 billion on interest on depository institutions’ balances at the reserve banks.
-The banks’ operating expenses were $6.4 billion, with an additional $1.9 billion assessed to cover currency costs, operations of the Board of Governors and the operations of the CFPB.
+The Fed banks’ 2016 earnings were approximately $92 billion, with $91.5 billion remitted to the Treasury.
+The Fed spent $12 billion on interest on depository institutions’ balances at the reserve banks.
+The banks’ operating expenses were $6.7 billion, with an additional $2 billion assessed to cover currency costs, operations of the Board of Governors and the operations of the CFPB.

-The statements provided detailed information about the composition, value and earnings of the $4.5 trillion in Treasury bonds, GSE debt securities and mortgage-backed securities purchased through open market operations as part of the Fed’s quantitative easing programs.
-The Fed banks earned $113.6 billion in 2015 interest income from securities acquired through open market operations.
+The statements provided detailed information about the composition, value and earnings of the $4.4 trillion in Treasury bonds, GSE debt securities and mortgage-backed securities purchased through open market operations as part of the Fed’s quantitative easing programs.
+The Fed banks earned $111.1 billion in interest income from securities acquired through open market operations in 2016.

 View the financial statements.